Hacklone/private-bower/README.md

 private-bower
 =============

-A simple private bower registry
+A simple private bower registry for private package handling.
+If there's no private package with requested package name the servers calls through to the public bower registry.

 #Installion